The power of the half shekel

 It seems difficult to accept that Moshe needed that illustration of the coin that parallels the demonstration of the menorah.
 In the case of the menorah, we can understand that intricate workmanship was required for a solid bar of gold to take on the specified shape, but this was just a simple coin.

 In answer, my grandfather quotes Tosfos on Chullin 42b that says Moshe's difficulty was not with the coin itself but that it would be possible for a person to give kofer nafsho.
-He explains that Moshe's amazement was in using money, which typically serves as the motivation for sin, as the atonement.
-That doesn't jibe with the principle of ayn kategor na'aseh saneygor which is invoked in explaining why the Kohen Gadol does not enter the Kodesh Kedoshim in his golden clothes so as not to evoke an association with the Golden Calf.
+He explains that Moshe's amazement was that money, which typically serves as the motivation for sin, could be the means of atonement.
+That function doesn't jibe with the principle of ayn kategor na'aseh saneygor which is invoked in explaining why the Kohen Gadol does not enter the Kodesh Kedoshim in his golden clothes so as not to evoke an association with the Golden Calf.

 It is for that very reason that Hashem showed him a coin of fire to show that in this case a destructive force is being channeled for a positive end.
 Fire consumes and destroys, but it can also be a blessing for person who uses it to warm a home and cook.
 The same can be said of money.